 Across an unfathomable stretch of ocean, and over the belly of the globe, I traveled to meet Tony.
 We had spoken only a few times by telephone, and based on those conversations we had agreed that I would take the lead of his company after the recent premature departure of his former CEO.
 Tony’s slightly bronzed skin, the color of cedar wood, suggested indeterminate ethnicity as most New Zealanders were of Northern European extraction, almost pure white, except for the people whose relatives were native to the island, which Tony was not.
 His eyes were wide and smart and dark and were capable of holding direct contact for long periods of time, a sign of an unusual ability to concentrate.
 And I later learned he had a soft spot for underdogs, like himself.
 After a brief first introduction at the Auckland airport we proceeded to general aviation where his helicopter was waiting.
 Earth’s tiny details faded upon liftoff, and the horizon swelled to reveal the curvicle signature of its true shape.
 The smell of grinding metal mingled with jet fuel broke my clammy fatigue and lured me to probe the edges of my tolerance for weightlessness.
 The canvas hard blue sky I had witnessed from the plane just a few hours prior was now in my hands.
 I asked the pilot to fly to the height of the clouds and hover.
 Looking down, I could see the spiraling pinwheels of cloud vapor swirl out of an airy stillness towards earth like little Kelvin-Helmholtz instabilities as we drilled the sky.
 Tony turned towards his pilot with a man-on-the-run look in his eye, like they were getting away with something, conspiratorially.
 The molten yellow hue of the sun in the Southern Hemisphere unfurls slowly.
 You realize a difference with the Northern Hemisphere’s piercing white sunbeams.
 More striking is the subtle difference in the trees and plants, species that I had never seen before.
 Tree trunks bulge in odd patterns, gnarled with excitement, unsure of whether to grow wide or tall.
 Leaf sizes seem incongruous, and conifers’ sharp needles tend to point sternly skyward as if being blown from the ground.
 And from the vantage point of five thousand feet, it could discern the planetology of cooled-off volcanic action.
 Land fingers into the sea creating the crannies, chasms, rents and crevasses of ancient lava flow, like two people’s fingers threaded in a grasp.
 When earth was one ancient land mass, called Pangaea, conifers dominated the vegetative scene.
 Eventually, Pangaea bifurcated laterally creating a Northern continent and a Southern one.
 With the split came a separation of the genetic scripting, and since then gravity and sunlight have shaped flora, like distinct accents of the same language, in the now separated hemispheres.
 The ancient DNA found in some tree species point to a rebellion over gravity stretching back hundreds of millions of years that evolved into a singular, columnar obsession towards a never ending reconciliation of earth and sky.
 That much is the same.
 But the biological energy once preserved for buttressing Northern hemisphere plants against icy precipitation is let loose in mellow New Zealand and yields in her trees all sorts of unfamiliar shapes and colors for visitors from the North to admire.

-Flying over the Kāingaroa Plains to the mountains reveals the Taupō and Rotorua lakes, formed out of the explosion craters and calderas of former volcanoes.
+Flying over the Kāingaroa Plains to the mountains reveals the Taupō and Rotorua lakes, formed out of the explosion craters and calderas of former volcanoes that make up the backbone of the tiny continent.
+Here its miniature vastness is on display.
 For lunch, we would sometimes fly to Waiheke Island in the Hauraki Gulf of New Zealand, just 12 miles offshore from Auckland.
 Flying wasn’t a source of vanity for Tony.
 It was a skill to be acquired as a pilot and an expression of rebellion, like his penchant for car racing, but with the added dimension of the landscapes.
 As the helicopter approached this offshore wonder, bucolic streaks of green hills give way to villages that looked like they were carved out of tree trunks, a picture of harmony.
 The land is dotted with vineyards, and little puffs of sheep smear past as the pilot itricates the soft contours of the island with our whirling pod.
 In the midst of our machined flight, the sound of rotor blades cry out and then reverberate from the ground with a garish, double-barrel announcement of our blazing arrival.

 No one really owns the Internet, and in the beginning different computers connected over copper telephone lines based on an IP address that was just a number.
 It was like there was one giant continent and only a few citizens with special technical skills could exchange information over the network.
 A few top level domains such as .COM and .NET established the domain name system whereby a unique address is created within a fixed set of letters to the left of the dot.
 A domain name system, called the DNS, allowed for the translation of IP addresses into words like apple.com and the seamlessly routed traffic to information files we call websites.
 The formation of the DNS created the massive domain industry and a distribution system of registrars that sell domain names and ancillary services.
 For many years, there were only a few highly-regulated registars.
 The registrars are like auto manufacturers and the registries are like auto dealerships.
 Countries were permitted to operate their own registries, called country level domains, like .DE for Germany, and it was in this backwater area of the Internet that Tony purchased paydirt with a registry, started in his garage, that specialized in country level domain sales.